LouisMazel/maz-ui/apps/docs/docs/components/maz-link.md

 ---
 title: MazLink
-description: MazLink is a standalone component
+description: MazLink is a standalone component to create links and buttons.
 ---

 # {{ $frontmatter.title }}